Proven-Paradox/shaper-system/Handbook.md

 [Curse](#curse) Abilities that target have Bane -2.

 #### Elemental Attunement
 When you gain this Lesson, pick an [Element](#elemental).
 You may choose that Element when using an Ability with the [Elemental] tag.
-You may take this Lesson more than once, choosing a different element each time.
+You may take this Lesson more than once, choosing a different Element each time.
 Every instance of this Lesson costs 3 XP.

 #### First to Act